Victor-Zarzar/expense-report/README.md

 # 🧾 Expense Report Generator

-Automate your monthly expense reports using Python, Docker, and Makefile.
-This project reads a CSV file containing your expenses, generates charts, and outputs a complete PDF report.
+Automate your monthly expense reports using **Python**, **Docker**, and **Makefile**.
+This project reads a CSV file containing your expenses, generates charts, builds a professional PDF report, and exports your data to Excel — all ready for bookkeeping or personal analysis.

 ## 📦 Features

-- Read and validate expense data from a CSV file
+- ✅ Read and validate structured expense data from a CSV file
-- Generate pie charts for category distribution
+- 📊 Generate pie charts showing category distribution
-- Create a professional PDF report
+- 📝 Create a detailed PDF financial report with summary + chart
+- 📈 Export your data to Excel with auto-formatting and summary
-- Run locally or in a Docker container
+- 🐳 Run locally or inside a Docker container
-- Easy automation via Makefile
+- 🔁 Automate your workflow using Makefile targets

 ---